LanderVM/Discord-MusicBot/README.md

      ```

 3. If everything is set up correctly, you should see the message `Successfully logged in as ...`.

-4. Check if the bot is online by going to your server and verifying its presence.
-Connect to a voice channel and use `/play (your specified song)` to test if the bot plays the song.
+4. Check if the bot is online by going to your server and verifying its online.
+Connect to a voice channel and use the `/play (your specified song)` command in a (public) text channel to test if the bot plays the song.

-### 7. Customize Bot Settings (Optional)
+#### 7. Customize Bot Settings *(Optional)*

-- To change additional settings, such as the bot's name or other configurations, edit the `config.js` file in the root directory.
+- To change additional settings, such as the bot's name or other configurations, edit the `config.js` file in the `Discord-MusicBot-v4` directory.

 ---

-### 🐳 | Running with Docker
+### 🐳 Running with Docker

 If you want to run the bot in a Docker container:

-0. Make sure to also create the .env file and fill it in with the correct values.
-(See above step 2 & 3)
+0. Make sure to create the `.env` file and fill it in with the correct values.
+(See steps 2 & 3 above)
-1. Ensure all optional settings are updated in the `Discord-MusicBot-5/config.js` file.
+1. Ensure all optional settings are updated in the `Discord-MusicBot-v4/config.js` file.
-2. Go into the `Discord-MusicBot-5` folder and build and start both the bot and Lavalink using this command:
+2. Go into the `Discord-MusicBot-v4` folder and build and start both the bot and Lavalink using this command:

    ```sh
    docker-compose up -d --build
    ```

-   **(Optional)** Check out in the Discord-MusicBot-5 folder the `docker-compose.yml` and `docker/application.yml` files if you changed any optional settings in the `.env` file.
+   _(Optional)_ Check the `docker-compose.yml` and `docker/application.yml` files if you changed any optional settings in the `.env` file.

-### 🔧 | Troubleshooting Common Issues
+### 🔧 Troubleshooting Common Issues

 - **Bot Not Appearing Online:** Check if the bot token is correct and if the bot has been invited to the server.
 - **Lavalink Not Starting:** Ensure Node.js 20 & Java 21 are installed and properly configured.